Connection

 — Accumulator.
 Own built-in battery is convenient primarily because it is initially included in the package, you do not need to buy it separately.
 And the further operation of such a mouse does not require additional expenses — it is enough to charge it from time to time.
 In addition, batteries can be made more compact than replacement cells.
 There are two main disadvantages of such a power supply, compared with the same batteries.
 Firstly, this is less battery life — in the most "long-playing" rechargeable mice, the battery life does not exceed 120 days (for batteries, this is a very limited indicator).
 The second point is the inability to quickly remove and replace the battery.
 This means that with a dead battery, there is only one option — charging, and it takes time; however, many mice allow use directly in the process of charging.
 But if the battery fails, at best, the device will have to be carried to the service, at worst, it will be changed entirely.

 — From the rug.
 Quite a specific option: powered by a special pad that transmits energy to the mouse wirelessly.
 The pad needs to be connected to a computer port (usually USB), so such mice are very conditionally wireless.
 One of the advantages of such models is that they do not need to monitor the battery status.
 On the other hand, you can use the mouse only with the supplied mouse pad; if it is missing, the device becomes useless; and freedom of movement is limited by the length of the wire.
 Thus, mice with such a power supply do not actually have key advantages over wired models, and they are much more expensive.
-So nowadays, food from the rug is extremely rare.Battery time
+So nowadays, food from the rug is extremely rare.Weight

 The total weight of the mouse.
 For models with a wired connection, usually, it is indicated without cable, and for devices with weight adjustment (see above) — without weights.